tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ```
 :::

-Individual properties can be accessed via `object@`.
+Once instantiated, individual properties can be accessed via `object@`.
 For example:

 ::: {.cell layout-align="center"}